TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

   and will ignore DEBUG messages.

 * :meth:`Logger.addHandler` and :meth:`Logger.removeHandler` add and remove
-  handler objects from the logger object.
+  handler objects kutoka the logger object.
 Handlers are covered in more detail in :ref:`handler-basic`.

 * :meth:`Logger.addFilter` and :meth:`Logger.removeFilter` add and remove filter
-  objects from the logger object.
+  objects kutoka the logger object.
 Filters are covered in more detail in :ref:`filter`.

 You don't need to always call these methods on every logger you create.
 See the